 Standard and Optional Features

-Befitting the brand's quasi-premium intentions, the Cooper Roadster features a healthy list of standard equipment including speed-sensitive power steering, electrically adjustable exterior mirrors, height-adjustable seats, leatherette upholstery, air conditioning and a six-speaker audio system with MP3-compatible CD player and AUX IN connection.
-Bluetooth connectivity is newly standard for the latest model year.
+Befitting the brand's quasi-premium intentions, the Cooper Roadster features a healthy list of standard equipment including speed-sensitive power steering, electrically adjustable exterior mirrors, height-adjustable seats, Bluetooth connectivity, leatherette upholstery, air conditioning and a six-speaker audio system with MP3-compatible CD player and AUX IN connection.

 Options include park distance control, adaptive headlights, comfort access, automatic climate control, automatically dimming rear-view mirror and exterior mirrors, Harman Kardon hi-fi loudspeaker system, a navigation system, and MINI Connected, which has features like web radio, Google services, RSS news feeds, Mission Control, and in-car use of Facebook and Twitter.